ShadowedGold/hex-map/README.md

 A hex map experiment

 ### To do list:
-- add save/load ui to the top menu
+- Add save/load ui to the top menu
 - Add a show/hide all button on hexes
+- Re-examine zoom behaviour; investigate zoom on cursor position